All characters you can unlock in Genshin Impact

 Guhua Style

 Performs up to five rapid strikes.
-When charged, unleases two rapid sword strikes.
+When charged, unleashes two rapid sword strikes.

 Elemental Skill